PortoTestersMeetup/portotestersmeetup.github.io/index.md

 <h1> Call for Speakers </h1>

 <p>
   We are always looking for speakers for these events.
-If you want to talk and share some of your knowledge, please let us know and fill our <a href="../pages/cfs" target="_blank">call for speakers</a>.
+If you want to talk and share some of your knowledge, please let us know and fill our <a class="overlay-link" href="../pages/cfs" target="_blank">call for speakers</a>.
 </p>